pajb/webdev-curriculum/en-GB/cups/cups.md

 # Introduction { .intro}

-Under which cup is the the ball?
+Which cup is the ball under?

 Can you **code your own Cups & Balls game**, so that anyone on the Web can enjoy playing it?